When to plant Comfrey in Hardin County, KY

 Hardin County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 4 and first fall frost is November 1.

-Hardin County County sits in USDA Zone 7a.
+Hardin County sits in USDA Zone 7a.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Hardin County County's climate?
+Can Comfrey grow in Hardin County's climate?

 Your Hardin County Garden Planner — Free